 Humans have an extraordinary ability to push the limits of potential on the road to innovation, health and wealth.
-It is our vision to empower others to reach their full potential by bringing together forward thinkers with the latest innovative technologies in teaching others how to de-stress in work and life.
-It is our mission to create an inclusive, stress-free corporate culture.
+Therefore, it is our vision to empower people and organizations to reach their full potential by bringing together forward thinkers with the latest innovations in teaching people how to destress by design.

 Since 2005, Dr. Katherine Plewa has worked with athletes and clients to envision their success and wellness.
 While studying kinesiology at McMaster University, she put her expanding knowledge into practice, training younger brother and amateur motocross athlete, Pauly Plewa, to win countless championships across Canada and the USA.
 On campus, she volunteered with MacWheelers to provide inclusive and assistive rehabilitation programs to wheelchair users and those with spinal cord injuries, while focusing her studies on workplace health and safety.
 In 2009, she worked with the Hamilton Police Service, developing and implementing an Employee Health and Wellness training program, focusing on improving work-life balance and stress management through evidence-based holistic health strategies.
 In 2009, she began her Masters’ in Kinesiology at the University of Western Ontario, working with the Workplace Safety and Insurance Board (WSIB) on a research project aimed at reducing vibration-related workplace injuries in mining and forestry industries in Northern Ontario.